mitkox/AzureTerraformWorkshop/challenges/02-azurevm/README.md

 ```

 Update the IP Configuration parameter of the Network Interface to attach the Public IP:

+> **CAUTION:** Update the current configuration of the network_interface to also reflect the public IP address by including that specif line to the current configuration.

 ```hcl
 resource "azurerm_network_interface" "main" {